 Every night my 86-year-old mother complains that her feet are cold.
 I put socks on her feet and wrap them in 2 blankets.
 They don’t feel cold.
 Is it her imagination?

-For more than 15 years, I tried to convince my doctors that my toes were cold — all of the time, even in the summer — even when I wore two pairs of socks.
+For 32 years, I tried to convince my doctors that my toes were cold — all of the time, even in the summer — even when I wore two pairs of socks.
 But one-by-one, they all said, “Your toes are warm, you have good circulation, you don’t have any problems moving your toes, and your skin looks perfectly normal.”
 It was their polite way of saying, “It’s your imagination.”

 I even checked out a number of unlikely causes including, for example, “Were my socks too tight.”
 They weren’t.
 (People whose toes are cold often pull up their socks too much.
 That can cause their toes to curl under, pinch their nerves and make their toes feel cold.)

 It wasn’t until I changed my neurologist — for the 5th time — that I understood the real reason.
 I had developed peripheral neuropathy all those years ago.